sumittttttt/END-TO-END-ML-PROJECTS/README.md

-### End to end Machine Learning Projects
+# Machine Learning Mini Projects

-This repository contains some of the Machine Learning mini-projects that I did practiced during learning Data science, Machine Learning, and Deep Learning.
+This repository contains some of the Machine Learning mini-projects that I practiced during learning Data science, Machine Learning, and Deep Learning.